 The High Intermediate Level focuses on developing the conversational skills of listening, responding, and relating experiences and information with fluency and comprehensible pronunciation.
 Students will be able to distinguish main ideas, supporting details, and inferences in academic texts in tandem with developing writing skills from the paragraph to the short essay.
 The curriculum focuses on manipulating grammatical structures at both the sentence and paragraph level, as well as developing vocabulary in high intermediate reading, speaking, listening, and writing activities.
 In addition, attention is focused on increasing students' cross-cultural understanding of and sensitivity to U.S.-American diversity.
+The two sessions are independent from each other; however, Session B follows Session A as far as course content is concerned.
+Session A progresses through the first part of "Focus on Grammar 4" student book, Session B completes the second part of the book.

 Prerequisite: Appropriate score on the initial student placement test, level-up exam, or Final Course Exam from the Intermediate Level.